ianfnelson/blog.iannelson.uk/content/posts/2014-04-22-one-reason-why-ncrunch-is-worth-the-cost.md

 <ol class="wp-block-list">
   <li>
-    Write a test that doesn&#8217;t compile.
+    Write a test that doesn’t compile.
   </li>
   <li>
     Try to compile the code.